-F. CANCELLATION OF APPLICATION
+F. CANCELLATION OF COMPLETE APPLICATION

-In processing an application for a Permit to Create/Establish a Water Distribution System, an Applicant who receives an "incomplete" letter or interim Permit processing fee invoice must respond to the District's request provide the needed information within the period of time specified in the letter.
+In processing For an application for a Permit to Create/Establish a Water Distribution System that has been deemed to be "complete," if an Applicant fails to provide necessary information to move forward in a reasonable period of time as specified in writing by the General Manager, or fails to pay interim Permit processing fees in a timely manner as documented by the District, the application may be subject to cancellation with due notice by the General Manager who receives an "incomplete" letter must provide the needed information within the period of time specified in the letter.
 Failure to comply shall result in cancellation of the application, without prejudice.